 Step 6.
 Team matching process

 These meetings with potential managers are not considered interviews.
-You shouldn’t be asked to solve problems.
-But, you are speaking with your potential boss.
+They shouldn’t ask you to solve problems.
+But you are speaking with your potential boss.
 Use this as an opportunity to see whether you’d like to work for that team and manager, and leave a good impression on the manager.

-After those calls, the recruiter will ask both you and the managers for feedback.
-If there is a match, you want to work for a team and the manager wants you on their team, then you move on to the next step!
+After those calls, the recruiter asks both you and the managers for feedback.
+If there is a match, you want to work for a team, and the manager wants you on their team, then you move on to the next step!

 To be clear, if you don’t match to any team, you won’t get an offer.

 There are many hiring committees, but few pre-review committees.
 The pre-review committee helps bring consistency across the many hiring committees.
-In addition, the pre-review committee review your compensation.
+Besides, the pre-review committee reviews your compensation.

-This is the final step.
-The Google SVP group is the final offer approver.
-They review every offer across the company.
+The final step – the Google SVP group reviews every offer across the company.
 It is only after their approval that you would get an official Google offer.